Use of a Perkins Informant to Get a Defendant’s Statements

 But of course, the prosecutors and police have spiraled that years-ago ruling, and now they're doing all types of tricky things where the police and the agent work together.

-The police will come in there and say a bunch of incriminating things to the defendant, and then they'll leave the room, and then the agent starts asking him about that, and courts have even held that Perkins's operation is good.
+The police will come in and say a bunch of incriminating things to the defendant, and then they'll leave the room.
+The agent will then start asking him about that, and courts have even held that Perkins's operation is good.

 What Are Some Other Types of Informants?